gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 * **Structure learning:** even if we did not recover the true structure exactly, the structure learning functionaly did a decent job and could be a valuable tool for exploring a new dataset.

-* **Inspecting conditional probabilities:** Bayesian Networks go one step further when showing conditional probabilities tables of the data.
-I found that `.cpds` provides an overview of the relationships between variables in a much more powerful way than correlation analysis.
+* **Inspecting conditional probabilities:** our Bayesian Network went one step further in interpretability when showing its table of conditional probabilities.
+I would argue that `.cpds` provides an overview of the relationships between variables in a much more powerful way than correlation analysis.

 * **Do-calculus:** the do-calculus functionality is very easy to use and flexible.